Peer-to-peer (P2P) / Streaming

 Until recently, anyone disinclined to pay for a television series or a film would use a P2P network.
-There is a now a trend shift underway towards streaming sites – largely due to improved connectivity around the world.
+There is now a trend shift underway towards streaming sites – largely due to improved connectivity around the world.
 According to industry figures, visits to piracy websites exceed 100 billion annually.
-The majority of pirates are operating from desktops and laptops.
+The majority of pirates are operating from desktops and laptops to create streaming sites.

 Cyberlockers – a growing challenge